AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-2.rst

 At this point, you should be able to test the skill by saying, "Alexa, open unity light".

+..
+Note:: You will likely get an error the first couple of times initially opening the skill.
+This is because the skill needs to create the DynamoDB table and it can take a couple of minutes to do so.
+See `this issue <https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs/issues/292>`_ for more information.

 We have finished the Alexa Skill!